Subscription Modal Banner

 You may have something in mind that you believe will be a big hit.
 But does your small business idea really have the potential to succeed?

 Conduct market research[1] before you start a small business.
 Find out if the product or service you're considering selling is something people need and would be willing to pay for.
-Check also if other businesses in your area are offering the same product or service and what the competition is like.

 Already have a validated business idea?
 Check out these articles on how to get started!

-3. Plan Your Business Finances
+Step 3: Plan Your Business Finances

 • One-time startup costs: Market research, branding, licenses and permits, initial inventory, grand opening event, etc.